What is a Behavior Map and how do I add one?

 Behavior Map is a feature in Siteimprove's Analytics module that allows you to get a clearer, visual, page-level understanding of what visitors actually do when interacting with your website.

 Tables and charts of data are great for a general understanding of how pages perform, but Behavior Map translates this information into a more visual representation of the interactions your visitors perform.
 Behavior Map consists of four components:

 These four functionalities help answer underlying questions such as, but not limited to:

 - How far down on a page are visitors willing to scroll?
 (Scroll Map)

 - How do visitors interact with a page's elements?
 (Click Map)

 - How do users from specific locations interact with my pages?
 (Segmentation Map)

 Adding a page to Behavior Map

 Note: The Behavior Map feature does not work on intranets or other sites that require a login as a default.
-However, it may be possible to access the content behind a login by allowing Siteimprove crawler IP addresses.
-Please reach out to Siteimprove support if you need help allowing Siteimprove IP addresses.
+However, if a non-public site is reachable by allowing IP addresses then behavior maps could work by allowing Siteimprove IP addresses.